Guy Martin: Television

 Martin first came to the attention of TV executives in 2009 when he appeared in an ITV4 programme intended primarily for fans of that year's TT race.
-The then film-producer, Andy Spellman, filmed with Guy at the TT.
+The then film-producer, Andy Spellman, filmed with Martin at the TT.
 Spellman shot some additional test material of Martin back at home in the summer and the boss of North One Television showed the clips to a BBC executive.

-Having engaged Andy Spellman as his advisor and agent in 2009, Martin worked with North One Television producers James Woodroffe and Ewan Keil, as he has done to the present day.
-Martin's first appearances on TV documentaries were on programmes based around his passion for engineering rather than his love of adrenaline sport, The Boat that Guy Built airing on the BBC in 2011, and How Britain Worked on Channel 4 in 2012.
+Having engaged Andy Spellman as his advisor and agent in 2009, Martin worked with North One Television producers James Woodroffe and Ewan Keil, who he still works with to this day.
+Martin's first appearances on TV documentaries were on programmes based around his passion for engineering rather than his love of adrenaline sport - The Boat that Guy Built airing on the BBC in 2011; and How Britain Worked on Channel 4 in 2012.
 His thrill-seeking side later emerged with the production of the series Speed with Guy Martin, first airing on Channel 4 in 2013.
 Uncomfortable with presenting to camera or working from a script, his preferred style is to improvise his dialogue, and work by responding to questions from crew off camera.

 He later turned down an invitation from Chris Evans to join the new presenting team of the BBC's motoring show, Top Gear.